Chris is Chief Executive of Pennon Group Plc, a leading UK environmental infrastructure company covering the water and waste management sectors.

 Ian spent 16 years at DFID (now the Foreign, Commonwealth and Development Office), where he progressed to Head of Private Sector Development.
 Ian was Chief Strategy Officer for Crown Agents before joining Reall as CEO in 2018.
 Ian was named in a list of ‘Top 20 Dynamic CEOs of 2020’ by The CEO Publication, and was named Cause4’s Social Entrepreneur of the Month, August 2021.

 Ian has lived and worked in numerous countries across Africa and Asia.
 He now resides in London with his wife and daughters.

-He started his career in finance at British Telecom in 1998.
+A multi-linguist investment professional, he started his career in finance at British Telecom in 1998.
 Over the following decade, he worked for a real estate consultancy firm, in investment banking at JPMorgan and RBS.
 He also helped setup a micro finance bank in DR Congo in 2009.